Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 nitrogen : phosphorus : potassium (N:P:K)

-Most citrus trees blossom once per year in the spring, and the applied nitrogen should be available at that time.
+Most citrus trees blossom once a year in the spring, and the applied nitrogen should be available at that time.

-Whatever type of fertiliser is used, spread the required amount very evenly around the tree, avoiding the trunk, and water after each application.
-This spreading should be 0.5 to 1 m wide for young trees, and to the drip ring or foliage edge for bearing trees.
+Whatever type of fertiliser is used, spread the required amount evenly around the tree, avoiding the trunk, and water after each application.
+This spreading should be 0.5–1 m wide for young trees, and to the drip ring or foliage edge for bearing trees.

-Correction of low soil pH to 6 - 7.5 with dolomite, magnesite or agricultural lime will improve the tree health generally and ensure that other fertilisers applied become available to the tree.
+Correcting low soil pH to 6–7.5 with dolomite, magnesite or agricultural lime will improve tree health generally and ensure that other fertilisers applied become available to the tree.

 Deficiencies of nitrogen, magnesium, zinc and manganese are fairly common in citrus trees and can normally be corrected easily, but the correct identification of any nutrient deficiency is important.
-(See the later section on Common nutrient disorders.)
+See the section on Common nutrient disorders.

-Citrus fruit should be handled carefully and picked by a twisting–pulling action which breaks the stalk but does not damage the button or the fruit.
+Citrus fruit should be handled carefully and picked with a twisting–pulling action that breaks the stalk but does not damage the button or the fruit.
 Do not pick cold or wet fruit, as shelf life can be severely reduced.

 Surplus fruit can be stored for several weeks in the crisper of the refrigerator.
 Lemons can also be cured and stored for long periods:

-Citrus normally shed large numbers of fruitlets shortly after blossoming in the spring and at early fruit set (pea size).
-However, it is also common for a sudden drop of small fruit (20 mm diameter) to take place in the summer, when warmer weather places stress on the tree.
-The problem is particularly severe in young navel orange trees and may be related to lack of water at, or soon after, fruit set.
-Root diseases and lack of nitrogen or trace elements may also be responsible.
+Citrus normally shed large numbers of fruitlets shortly after blossoming in spring and at early fruit set (pea size).
+However, it is also common for a sudden drop of small fruit (20 mm diameter) to happen in summer, when warmer weather stresses the tree.
+The problem is particularly severe in young navel orange trees and can be related to lack of water at, or soon after, fruit set.
+Root diseases and lack of nitrogen or trace elements might also be responsible.

-Rind splitting of fruit, particularly in navels, also occurs before or near maturity as a result of climatic factors, specifically a drop in average temperatures and an increase in relative humidity at a time when the rate of fruit growth is decreasing.
+Rind splitting, particularly in navels, also occurs before or near maturity as a result of climatic factors, specifically a drop in average temperatures and an increase in relative humidity when the rate of fruit growth is decreasing.
 There is no control for the disorder.

-Preharvest drop in the autumn before fruit is fully mature is a common problem with navels and grapefruit.
-Some of this drop is natural, but in coastal areas fruit stung by Queensland fruit fly during the late autumn colour-change period is also very prone to drop.
+Preharvest drop in autumn before fruit is fully mature is a common problem with navels and grapefruit.
+Some of this drop is natural, but in coastal areas, fruit stung by Queensland fruit fly during the late autumn colour change period is also very prone to drop.
 Some mandarin and lemon varieties will also shed fruit when damaged by the spined citrus bug.
 Brown spot infection in mandarins will result in fruit drop.

-Pesticide residues may occur in animals treated with pesticides, or fed any crop product, including crop waste, that has been sprayed with pesticides.
+Pesticide residues can occur in animals treated with pesticides, or fed any crop product, including crop waste, that has been sprayed with pesticides.

 It is the responsibility of the person applying a pesticide to do all things necessary to avoid spray drift onto adjoining land or waterways.

 A wide range of pests and diseases can affect both the fruit and the tree.
-Citrus can also suffer a number of nutrient disorders.
-Most of these problems can be resolved where required by spraying with registered and recommended pesticides.
+Citrus can also suffer several nutrient disorders.
+Most of these problems can be resolved by spraying with registered and recommended pesticides.

 Identify insect pests correctly and do not spray unnecessarily.
-Small numbers of pests may not cause any significant damage or crop losses in the home garden.
-Some can be picked off the tree and be destroyed without the need for any spraying.
-Many pesticides are also toxic to bees and other beneficial insects that give natural control of some pests on citrus trees.
+Small numbers of pests might not cause any significant damage or crop losses in the home garden.
+Some can be picked off the tree and destroyed without the need for any spraying.
+Many pesticides are also toxic to bees and other beneficial insects that provide natural control of some pests on citrus trees.